 - Whisk oil, peanut butter, honey, soy sauce, rice vinegar, sambal and coconut milk together until smooth.

-- Toss the noodles with the sauce, sprinkle with mint leaves and sesame seeds (if using), add shredded vegetables and serve immediately.
+- Toss the cold noodles with the sauce, sprinkle with mint leaves and sesame seeds (if using), add shredded vegetables and serve immediately.

 - Whatever you don't eat you need to throw away, you cannot store this noodle dish.